rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

     grep 'ha-mode'
 done
 ```
-It can be easier to just list the queues that are actually mirrored on the running system.
+It can be easier to list the queues that are actually mirrored on the running system.
 This way, you don't have guess whether HA-policies are applied.
 Note, the following command uses `effective_policy_definition` parameters, which are only available since RabbitMQ version 3.10.13/3.11.5.
 If it's not available, you can use `rabbitmqctl` from any RabbitMQ version later than 3.10.13/3.11.5, or manually match the policy name to it's definition.

 ```bash
 #!/bin/sh